-Because occupations involving physical labor dominate the local economy, Ruffin is generally considered to be a blue-collar town.
-38.54% of the Ruffin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Ruffin is a blue-collar town, with 38.54% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ruffin is a town of sales and office workers, managers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Ruffin who work in office and administrative support (20.98%), management occupations (15.12%), and farm management occupations (12.20%).

 Telecommuters are a relatively large percentage of the workforce: 11.22% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Ruffin does not have a public transit system used by locals to get to and from work.
+Ruffin is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, the citizens of Ruffin rank slightly lower than the national average.
 16.97% of adults 25 and older in Ruffin have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Ruffin in 2010 was $19,319, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
 This equates to an annual income of $77,276 for a family of four.